 - Co-creating and maintaining the platform caching service

-- Tech-lead for the platform servers and client SDK
+- Tech-lead, responsible for the platform servers and client SDK

 - Advising and consulting chain teams